Almonds and Kefir

 Many people avoid nuts for fear of weight gain.
 A study published in the journal Obesity in 2007 showed that people who ate nuts at least twice a week were much less likely to gain weight than those who almost never ate nuts.
 This was a 28-year study with both men and women involving 8,865 people in Spain.
-Those who ate nuts at least two times per week were 31% less likely to gain weight than those in the study who never or almost never ate nuts.
-But this isn’t why I love almonds.

-Why I really Love Almonds
+Why I Really Love Almonds

 A total of 48 healthy adult volunteers were split into 3 groups.
 The first group consumed a daily dose of roasted almonds (56 g).
 The second group ate almond skins (10 g).
 The third group took a prebiotic supplement, fructooligosaccharides (FOS), (this is found in Prebio Plus) (8 g) (as positive control).
-The subjects taking the almond skins and the FOS had an immediate increase in good flora and at six weeks the roasted almonds subjects began to see the same increase, it just took longer.
-The almonds and the prebiotic FOS increased the bifidobacteria and lactobacillus, they did not increase E coli, and the growth of the pathogen Clostridum perfringens was significantly repressed.
-So this means if you take almonds and make them into kefir you will increase not only the qualities of colonies of bacteria in your gut, but you will also allow them to multiply and grow, becoming strong and changing you from the inside out.
+The subjects taking the almond skins and the FOS had an immediate increase in good flora and at six weeks, the roasted almonds subjects began to see the same increase, it just took longer.
+The almonds and the prebiotic FOS increased the bifidobacteria and lactobacillus, they did not increase E coli, and the growth of the pathogen Clostridium perfringens was significantly repressed.
+So this means if you eat almonds and make them into kefir you will increase not only the qualities of colonies of bacteria in your gut, but you will also allow them to multiply and grow, becoming strong and changing you from the inside out.
 I love this!

 Happiness is having friends who feed you.